Disclaimer: This post contains affiliate links that help me support my business at no extra cost to you.

 The fact of the matter is… I know damn well that I needed to understand HOW to save money and that having money in my bank for things makes me feel better.
 So I set out to see what I needed to do to become someone who could learn how to save money.

 This stuff is not always going to be comfortable.
 Especially if you have been living in a bit of denial and ignorance.
 I promise you though, it will be worth it.
 So, let’s jump right into these five easy tips on how to save money.
 You can thank me later.

 How to Save Money Tip #1: Reduce Visibility

 Out of sight, out of mind.
 This is so true when it comes to your finances!
 If the money is right there in front of you, physically or on your statement or banking app, it looks available for spending.
 Not only that you’ll feel drawn and tempted to spend it.
 I was for sure like this in the past.
 This is the habit we get into where we check out bank balance, see some money in there, and then spend money that should be saved for something else.

-An app that I feel really understands true spending habits is the You Need a Budget App.
+An app that I feel really understands true spending habits is Simplifi.
 I know I mention this app/software a lot but guys, it’s changed my finances!
-YNAB is all about syncing up your bank account and then putting the money into budget categories.
+Simplifi is all about syncing up your bank accounts, syncing your bills in too and then tracking your real spending over time.
 Ok, sounds basic right?
 But the secret sauce is that you then look only at the app, not your bank account balance when looking to see if you “have money”.
 Your mindset goes from “do I have money?” to “Do I have money set for that?”
 THAT, my friends, is the game-changer.